junegunn/fzf/README.md

 Note that the environment variables `FZF_DEFAULT_COMMAND` and `FZF_DEFAULT_OPTS` also apply here.

-If you're on a tmux session, `:FZF` will launch fzf in a new split-window whose height can be adjusted with `g:fzf_tmux_height` (default: '40%').
+If you're on a tmux session or using Neovim, `:FZF` will launch fzf in a split-window whose height can be adjusted with `g:fzf_height` (default:
+'40%').
 However, the bang version (`:FZF!`) will always start in fullscreen.

 In GVim, you need an external terminal emulator to start fzf with. `xterm` command is used by default, but you can customize it with `g:fzf_launcher`.